3 tax breaks small businesses don't want to miss

 "In 2021 and 2022, we had the ability to deduct 100% of our meals if they were provided by a restaurant," said Kean.
 "That was a boon."

-The requirement to qualify for the enhanced meal reduction included "meals must be from restaurants" and "business owners or an employee must be present," .
+The requirement to qualify for the enhanced meal reduction included "meals must be from restaurants" and "business owners or an employee must be present," according to the IRS website.

 The upgraded deduction helped the restaurant industry recover during the COVID-19 pandemic, and it will now sunset in 2023.